 A dive is considered deep at depths greater than 18-20 metres (60-67 feet).
 The deeper the dive the more impact it has on you.
 This is due to increases in pressure as you descend.
-The deeper you dive the greater the risk of decompression sickness or the bends, the possibility of nitrogen narcosis and even the risk of oxygen toxicity.
+The deeper you dive the greater the risk of decompression sickness or the bends.
+Also, dives to depths in excess of 30 metres (98 feet) increase the chances of nitrogen narcosis and even the risk of oxygen toxicity.

-Why is depth an important consideration for scuba divers?
+Why is depth an important consideration for beginner scuba divers?

-Firstly, before I explain what are the common depths for beginner scuba divers, I want to explain why depth is important.
+Firstly, before I explain more about common depths for beginner scuba divers, I want to explain why depth is important.

 Understanding the concepts of pressure and depth underwater

 Most people understand that water is more dense than air.
-For example one litre (1.76 pints) of air vs one litre of water, most people understand that the one litre of water would be much heavier.
+For example, most people understand that one litre (1.76 pints) of air is heavier than one litre of water.

 Pressure increases as you descend underwater

 If you’ve ever dived to the bottom of a swimming pool in the deep end you’ve probably felt pressure on your ears.
 This is due to the increase in water pressure on your ear drums.
 The deeper you go the higher this pressure.